From “Lost & Found”

 Captain Lance Burnett of the US Army 1st Infantry Division was afforded a military funeral at his father’s request.
 The cortège left his parents’ house and moved slowly east through the town to the cemetery.
 Townspeople lined the streets and followed behind.

-The honor guard carried the casket from the caisson to grave, where it waited to be lowered into the ground.
-The Colonel and Ellen stood on one side, the honor guard on the other.
+The honour guard carried the casket from the caisson to the grave, where it waited to be lowered into the ground.
+The Colonel and Ellen stood on one side, the honour guard on the other.
 Forty yards away, a lone bagpiper played “Amazing Grace.”

 Chris had never seen anything like it.
 It wasn’t a time of private grief—it was showbiz.
 He stayed in the background with Beth, who didn’t care for the glare of the cameras.
 He held her hand as she cried silently and dried her eyes with the handkerchief that he’d given her.

 Chris had often heard how grief made women appear sexy.
 He’d never experienced it and had always doubted it.
 But it was true.
 Beth looked stunning dressed in a small black hat, a short black jacket over a white blouse, a tight black skirt and black stockings.
 Chris knew they were stockings and not pantyhose because he’d seen her putting them on that morning when he’d accidentally walked in on her in the bathroom.
 Through her grief, Beth gave off an air of sexuality that Chris fought hard to resist.
 There was something carnal about the commemoration of death that made him want to celebrate life and all its pleasures.
 And he wanted to celebrate with Beth.